Brainspotting

 How Brainspotting works:

-What to Expect During a Brainspotting Session: During a session, your therapist will help you to access a brain spot that you will maintain for the majority of the session.
+During a session, your therapist will help you to access a brain spot that you will maintain for the majority of the session.
 It is good to approach it with curiosity and to stay curious during the process.
 You will be guided throughout the session by your therapist.
 You may use bi lateral music to aid in the processing.
 Clients have described Brainspotting sessions as timeless, and experiential journeys that result in greater wholeness and a sense of well-being.
 Physical sensations of numbness, temperature change, tingling, vivid visual memory, and memory flashes are some common sensations, as well as a full range of emotions such as peace, serenity, joy, anger, fear, and helplessness.
 The more unpleasant emotions are balanced with resourcing ( as described above).
 Calmness is most typically felt by sessions end.
+Minor traumas can often be addressed and healed in a couple of sessions, whereas more complex traumas may require numerous sessions to resolve.

-- Physical and Emotional trauma
+-Physical and Emotional trauma

-- Difficulty with connection
+-Difficulty with connection

 - Stress and trauma from physical injuries or medical issues